julianecassidy/roots-of-possibility/src/content/services/adolescents.md

 ## My Style

 As your therapist, I promise to never be (or act like) an “authority” who tells you what to do or believes that I know best.
 No matter their age, I think all people deserve to have their independence and individuality respected.
 I want to be able to help guide and support you while you navigate the complications of life as a person (because being a human is messy!), while also hopefully motivating you towards change that is meaningful in the ways you need and want.
 I never offer advice unless you ask for it - because I view it as my job to support and empower you as you discover your own path.

+## Therapy for Special Populations

+Roots of Possibility also specializes in working with <a href="/philosophy">neurodiverse and LGBTQIA+ individuals</a>.
+Learn more by exploring our website and resources, or <a href="/contact">contact us</a> directly.